karkman/physalia_metagenomics/Day3/README.md

 __Would you have changed something else and why?__

 When we're satisfied with the assembly options, we would start the assembly and wait from few hours to several days depending on your data and computational resources.
 But we won't do it, since we don't have to time or the resources.
 Instead, you can copy the assemblies and log files to your own folder from `Share/ASSEMBLY_MEGAHIT/`.

-First open the assembly log files.
+Inside the folder you'll find the assembly logs and the actual assembly folder for each sample.
+Start by looking at the assembly logs.

 Questions:
 1. __Which version did we actually use for the assemblies?__